 Diana Hrisovescu & Shay McDonnell

-Diana and Shay will use their $100,000 fellowship grant to develop Script, which aims to enable multilingual digital access to social welfare resources
+Diana and Shay are using their $100,000 fellowship grant to develop Script, which aims to enable multilingual digital access to social welfare resources.

-Diana and Shay will use their fellowship grant to develop Script.
+Diana and Shay are using their fellowship grant to develop Script.
 Script aims to enable a greater number of individuals to access social welfare resources and entitlements.
 It will help immigrants, refugees, asylum seekers, and minority groups access government support digitally, on a user-friendly platform, and in their native language.

 Diana moved to Ireland from Romania aged 14.
 She learned English in only three months to help her brother access medical support.